CraftYourTown/cyt-wiki/cyt-towny/content/craftyourgadgets.md

 * **Upgraded Explosive Shovel** - Digs a 5x5 area of blocks
 * **Vein Miner Pickaxe** - Mines a vein of ore at once
 * **Lumber Axe** - Chops down a whole tree at once
-* **Sword of Beheading** - Chance to drop a players head when they're killed with it
+* **Sword of Beheading** - Chance to drop a player's head when they're killed with it

 </details>